 The LG WM3431HW is a really cool and super-efficient combined washer/dryer unit, but sadly it lacks a lint filter, and over time it will stop drying well as it fills up with wet lint clumps internally.
-This is a guide to how to clean it out yourself rather than calling a repair person or consigning it to a landfill for a very fixable problem.
-I wrote it because I couldn't fine much info online on troubleshooting or how to clean it out, and it seemed like everyone was having to resort to either calling someone to clean it out for them, or assuming the machine was defective and replacing it.
+This is a guide to how to remove the lint from a LG WM3431HW yourself rather than calling a repair person or consigning it to a landfill for a very fixable problem.
+I wrote it because I couldn't find much info online on troubleshooting or how to clean it out, and it seemed like everyone was having to resort to either calling someone to clean it out for them, or assuming the machine was defective and replacing it.
+Note that while it is no longer made, a very similar process applies to the more recent models (WM3488HS and WM3488HW).

 NOTE: This page is just a description of a technique that I used, and is NOT guaranteed or formally recommended.
 While it is based on what a repairman showed a friend of mine when he cleaned out his unit, doing this on your own is potentially risky and almost certainly voids your warranty.
 Proceed at your own risk!